candidgiggles/kmitchellphoto.github.io/memory-year-book/index.md

 Additional hours will be billed at $100/hour.
 A 50% deposit is required at booking.

 > "Looking at photos taken before my son's Senior Prom put a great ending on a wonderful Mother's Day!
-Thanks Kimberly of Candid Giggles Photography.
-You continue to surprise me with the best things a mother could ever have...memories of special moments with her kids.
+Thank you Kimberly- you continue to surprise me with the best things a mother could ever have...memories of special moments with her kids.
 You're the best!!!"- Lori J., Olympia Fields, IL